flyteorg/flytesnacks/docs/getting_started/quickstart_guide.md

 ## Next steps

-To create a Flyte project that can be used to package workflow code for deployment to a Flyte cluster, see {ref}`"Getting started with workflow development" <getting_started_with_workflow_development>`
+To create a Flyte project that can be used to package workflow code for deployment to a Flyte cluster, see {doc}`"Getting started with workflow development" <getting_started_with_workflow_development>`